 Laudians possibly were skeptical about preaching, especially where it might be politicized or governed by poor learning.
 Whereas, the Presence was regulated by the liturgy and the related Promise, “This is my Body”, etc..
 Nonetheless, it was important to differentiate Anglican from Roman Catholic adoration.

 Another Caroline divine, Bishop Morton, went to special lengths to justify bowing according to the Altar’s “use” rather than ‘presence’.
-Reverences paid to the Altar were owed whether or not Holy Communion was given, comparing Anglican bowing to the King’s Throne which is honored where or not the King is sitting.
-Morton robustly employs the same scriptural typology (5) borrowed from earlier high churchmen:
+Reverences paid to the Altar were owed whether or not Holy Communion was given.
+Morton later compares Anglican bowing to the King’s Throne which is honored whether the sovereign is there or not.
+Morton robustly employs the same typology (5) of the Tabernacle (and its ornaments)– established already by Tudor high churchmen:

 “The like distinction may be discerned between their manner of reverence in bowing towards the altar, for the adoration of the Eucharist only, and ours in bowing, as well as when there is no Eucharist on the table, to testify the communion of all faithful communicants therewith, even as the people of God did in adoring him before the ark of his footstool“.
 (Institutions of the Sacrament, 1635)